buubuu203/apple-store-2/README.md

 3. Download Apple Store Source : https://github.com/buubuu203/apple-store.
 4. In the project terminal, run the following command to start the BE and FE:
 + With BE, run: php artisan serve
-+ With FE, run: npm start
++ With client, run: npm start
++ With admin, run: yarn dev

 # Author